VergillR/docx_builder/README.md

 docx.addMixedText(
   <String>[
-    "This is normal text with ",
+    "This is normal text with a ",
-    "a link to the Flutter website ",
+    "link to the Flutter website",
-    "as an example.",
+    " as an example.",
   ],
   // this is a list of text styles
   // null means that global style should be used